 Faith-related professional development days, which may be district wide or school-based.

-A full-time Religious Education Consultant.
+A division Religious Education Consultant.

 A well-funded faith formation program for all staff to take courses focused mostly Catholic theology, scripture, and morality.

 In addition to the above items are the following critically important dimensions of Catholic schools:

 Teachers strive to integrate their faith with their teaching and interactions with everyone.